raghubetina/syllabus-chapters/README.md

 This will show the assignments grouped and ordered, and will show you the weight of each group.

-_Assignments will be posted no later than 1pm of the day following your section._ I will make every effort to post them within an hour or two of your section ending, but since we're figuring out our pace as we go this quarter, we'll be having to make some adjustments on the fly.
+_Assignments will be posted no later than 1pm CT of the day following your section._ I will make every effort to post them within an hour or two of your section ending, but since we're figuring out our pace as we go this quarter, we'll be having to make some adjustments on the fly.

 ## Expectations & time commitment